donejs/donejs/docs/guides/place-my-order.md

 Now we can update the view model in `src/order/new/new.js`:

 @sourceref guides/place-my-order/steps/create-data/new.js
-@highlight 5-6,9-30
+@highlight 5-6,9-33

-Here we just define the properties that we need: `slug`, `order`, `canPlaceOrder` - which we will use to enable/disable the submit button - and `saveStatus`, which will become a Deferred once the order is submitted. `placeOrder` updates the order with the restaurant information and saves the current order. `startNewOrder` allows us to submit another order.
+Here we just define the properties that we need: `slug`, `order`, `canPlaceOrder` - which we will use to enable/disable the submit button - and `saveStatus`, which will become a promise once the order is submitted. `placeOrder` updates the order with the restaurant information and saves the current order. `startNewOrder` allows us to submit another order.

 While we're here we can also update our test to get it passing again, replace `src/order/new/new_test.js` with: